Pipedrive vs Zoho CRM

 • How much customization do you actually need?
 A few custom fields and pipelines, or hundreds of custom modules with pixel-level UI control?

 Pipedrive is built for small and mid-sized sales teams that want a CRM they can start using in minutes.
 Its visual, pipeline-first design was created by salespeople frustrated with CRMs built for managers, not sellers.
 With deal rotting alerts, activity-based selling prompts, and a clean kanban interface, Pipedrive keeps reps focused on the next action rather than buried in admin work.
-It has no native customer service or ticketing features, limited marketing automation, and isn't designed for enterprise-scale complexity.
+It has no native customer service or ticketing features, limited marketing automation, and was not designed for enterprise-scale complexity.

 Both CRMs organize deals and manage contacts well.
 But neither can tell your reps which accounts are actively researching solutions right now, who the real decision-makers are, or what to say when they get them on the phone.
 That intelligence layer is the difference between a CRM that stores data and a sales operation that generates pipeline.